 This page is an explanatory guide, not a compliance checker

-This page is designed to help readers understand the statutory criteria that determine whether The Food (Promotion and Placement) (Scotland) Regulations 2025 apply within the Scottish HFSS regulatory framework to a business and its premises.
-It is structured around the key questions that the Regulations raise in order to explain how scope works.
+This page explains the statutory criteria that determine whether the Scottish HFSS regulations apply to a business and its premises.
+It works through the key scope questions in turn.

 This page does not produce a compliance outcome, a scope determination, or a legal assessment for any specific business.
 Application depends on the statutory criteria set out in the Regulations.
 Responsibility for assessing whether the Regulations apply rests with the Food Business Operator.
 Businesses requiring advice on their specific legal position should seek independent legal or professional advice.